Stexinator/ImpMal-rTIM/README.md

 Welcome to Roguish Tradering: Impeccable Moneymaking or rTIM (yes, I know you hate it), a homebrew collection of mine for Imperium Maledictum system.
 Also, some house rule(s) I rather liked.
 For now, this module has:

-## Homebrew
+## Homebrew (with Journal Entries)
 - rTIM: Base of Operations - Base building.
 Actor sheet and Item sheet (with compendium filled with the rooms/modules), no automation.
 - rTIM: Eventful Life - Expanded Events table.
 Rolltable ready to go!
 - rTIM: The Deck Stacked Against You - Emperor's Tarot to give out bonuses/penalties and generate ideas for Missions.
-Only the card deck.
+- rTIM: Loot Gretchin - Loot tables.
+The items are based on ImpMal Core module, otherwise links will be broken.

 ## House Rules
 - Alternative Initiative - Custom field to specify a custom initiative.
 Default is adding d10 to the initiative to make it more random.